stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/03-migrate-logging.md

 When we run our newly-migrated application later you will be able to verify the logging works correctly by inspecting the log file output.

 That one was pretty easy.

+## Test the build

+Build and package the app using Maven to make sure you code still compiles:

+`mvn clean package`{{execute}}

+If builds successfully (you will see `BUILD SUCCESS`), then let's move on to the next issue!
+If it does not compile, verify you made all the changes correctly and try the build again.

-Let's move on to the next issue!
+Once it builds, let's move on to the next issue!